OWASP/www-committee-outreach/proposals/2022-ambassadors.md

 An OWASP ambassador would have to specifically request this  provide the following:
 * Sufficient early warning to prepare and plan
 * Justification for OWASP's presence at the event.
-* A plan for who would volunteer to staff the table (could be coordinated with the local chapter)
+* A plan for who would staff the table (could be coordinated with the local chapter)
 * A quote for having the additional SWAG below prepared locally rather than having to ship it from elsewhere.

-OWASP may provide tickets to an event organised by a partner organisation (or at it's discretion fund an attendee's ticket price) for those volunteering to staff the table for at least 33% of the time they are in attendance.
-Otherwise, OWASP should not be paying fees associated with attending or exhibiting at the conference.

 They could then be provided with extra resources (in addition to those noted above) including:
 * OWASP tablecloth